blebo/kb/data-transfer.md

 rsync -avP PATH/TO/SOURCE/ PATH/TO/DESTINATION/
 ```
 Copies content of `SOURCE` to content of `DESTINATION`.
 Note trailing `/`.

 * `-a`: Archive mode.
 * `-v`: Verbose output.
 * `-P`: Keep partially transmitted files and show progess of transfer.
+* `--no-perms`: Useful for copying to Windows shares to avoid operation not permitted on Freenas.
+May also need to use -A to preserve ACL from source.

 ---
 Data transferred with `rsync` via ssh: